Best Time to Use a Sauna: When to Use a Sauna and Ideal Sauna Time

 Hydration and Sauna: When to Drink Water

-Drinking water before and after your session keeps you feeling refreshed and prevents dizziness.
+- Drink Water Before and After Sauna to Feel Good: Drinking water before and after your sauna helps you stay refreshed and stops dizziness.

 Seasonal Considerations: Sauna in Summer vs. Winter